UOADataScience/machine-learning-tutorial/README.md

   - Machine learning aims to create a prediction based on collected data

 ## Supervised Learning
+Supervised learning are algorithms that are given examples for the right answers.
+The algorithms then learn from these examples, and generate predictions for new data.

 ### Linear Regression
 Linear regression is the most basic form of learning from data.
 Most of you who have taken statistic or math papers should have came across this topic frequently.